-Bendway Weir Construction - Mississippi River At Fair Landing (River Mile 634R AHP) - July 2014

-1.1 Proposed Action.
-The proposed work includes placement of approximately 360,000 tons of Graded Stone A in six bendway weirs in Phillips County, Arkansas.
-Crown widths of the bendway weirs will be approximately 14 feet, and the weirs will extend riverward from the right descending bank for a distance of approximately 400-500 feet.
-Rock paving consisting of Graded Stone C will extend approximately 200 feet upstream and 200 feet downstream of the centerline weir number two for stability.
-Revetment currently exists along the bank within the work reach; thus, no additional bank paving will be required.
+- 1.1 Proposed Action.
+The proposed work includes placement of approximately 90,800 tons of Graded Stone A in three bendway weirs in Mississippi County, Arkansas.
+Crown widths of the bendway weirs will be approximately 6 feet, and the weirs will extend riverward from the right descending bank for a distance of approximately 600-700 feet.
+A 3-ft. thickness of rock paving consisting of Graded Stone C will extend approximately 100 feet upstream and 300 feet downstream of each weir where it ties into the bank for stability.
 The tops of all weirs would be constructed to an elevation of 30 feet below the Low Water Reference Plane (i.e. -30 LWRP).
 The LWRP is a computed water surface elevation profile based on low discharge statistics for a long period of daily gage records (i.e. the 97 percent exceedance discharge over a 20-year period of record).
-In other words, there would be at least 30 feet or more of water over the tops of the weirs even at low river stages to ensure safe navigation.
-Plan sheets are shown in the appendix.

-1.2 Purpose And Need For The Proposed Action.
+Thus, there would be at least 30 feet or more of water over the tops of the weirs even at low river stages to ensure safe navigation.
+A plan sheet showing the typical profile of the weirs is included in the appendix. - 1.2 Purpose And Need For The Proposed Action.
 The purpose of this project is to create a safer navigation channel for towboats in the Mississippi River by reducing the strong drafting currents that presently exist at this location.
 Continued towboat navigation through this hazardous Mississippi River bend increases the risk of an accident.
 Barges could break loose and block safe navigation of the river.
-If hazardous or toxic materials are involved, serious concerns for public safety, including adverse environmental impacts could arise.
+If hazardous or toxic materials are involved, serious concerns for public safety, including adverse environmental impacts could arise. - 1.3 Authority.

-1.3 Authority.
 This project is authorized by the Flood Control Act of 15 May 1928, Public Law No. 391-70, as amended and supplemented by subsequent Acts of Congress.
-This Act authorized the Mississippi River and Tributaries (MR&T) Project, which included channel improvement and stabilization works for stabilizing the channel to provide an efficient navigation alignment and protection of flood control features in the Lower Mississippi River (LMR).

-1.4 Prior Reports.
+This Act authorized the Mississippi River and Tributaries (MR&T) Project, which included channel improvement and stabilization works for stabilizing the channel to provide an efficient navigation alignment and protection of flood control features in the Lower Mississippi River (LMR). - 1.4 Prior Reports.
 Subsequent legislation has resulted in many modifications to the 1928 Flood Control Act resulting in several studies and appurtenant documents.
 Of particular significance is the 1976 Environmental Impact Statement for the Mississippi River and Tributaries, Mississippi River Levees and Channel Improvement Project (USACE 1976).
-The EIS addressed the mainstem flood risk management and navigation features of the MR&T Project located in the Lower Mississippi River Valley, between Cairo, Illinois, and Venice, Louisiana.
+The EIS addressed the mainstem flood risk management and navigation features of the MR&T Project located in the Lower Mississippi River Valley, between Cairo, Illinois and Venice, Louisiana.
 The project, as disclosed in the EIS, is designed to make the Mississippi River more navigable and manage risks associated with flooding by utilizing channel training devices, levees, and maintenance and construction of the mainstem levees and key harbors.
 Alternatives included no action, alternative maintenance measures, maintenance of existing project efficiency, storage of excess floodwaters in reservoirs, dredging to increase the hydraulic capacity of the Mississippi River, additional cutoffs to increase the hydraulic capacity of the river, diverting flood flows, widening existing floodways, and alternative construction and maintenance methods.
+An environmental assessment/FONSI was signed on 25 September 2017 for five bendway weirs along this reach; however, 3 additional weirs are needed to provide the desired channel alignment.